 Your university tuition may be subsidized if you begin your studies before age 27 for a BA and age 30 for an MA, AND if you start your studies within three years of Aliyah.
+This benefit freezes during IDF service.
 Students who are under 23 also receive assistance for Mechina, a year preparatory course.
-Please be in touch email@example.com to find out if you are eligible for the subsidy.
+Please be in touch with firstname.lastname@example.org to find out if you are eligible for the subsidy.

 IMPACT!
 Scholarships for Discharged Soldiers